Codecademy/docs/content/postgresql/concepts/field-selection/field-selection.md

 ## Example

-For example, take this `students_marks` table with the following data:
+For example, consider this `students_marks` table with the following data:

 | student_id | name    | grade |
 | ---------- | ------- | ----- |